Product

 Doubled events troubleshooting

 If you see two _event variables with the value of form_submit in your GTM (Tag Asisstant) preview, it could result in incorrect statistics.
-To fix this, you have to add an additional script in your form or button settings.
+To fix this, add JavaScript code to a thank you page.

 2. Copy the script: